 In His Name

 If English gematria and the New Bible Code are real phenomena, we might expect that the name ‘Jesus Christ’ would produce a rich harvest of meaningful numbers.
-This is in fact the case.
 Here I will show how these words have been crafted to encode a number with highly-integrated geometric properties, skillfully woven into the tapestry of the New Bible Code.
 This number is the standard value of the name ‘Jesus Christ’, which is 925.

 The Lord Comes and Reigns

 The 925th chapter of the Bible is Zecharaiah 14, the book's final chapter, with the above title.
 The theme and the chapter placing are in perfect synchrony with the rest of the message of the New Bible Code.
 Moreover, 14 is 7 + 7, the number seven representing spiritual perfection and being found in ordinal values such as 77 ('Christ') and 49 (7 x 7 - 'Lord').
-Fourteen is also a multiple of 2, representing incarnation, and is associated in Matthew with Christ's genealogy.
+Fourteen is associated in Matthew 1 with the geneology of Jesus.

 Only about 1 name in 1000 will have a standard value of 925, and yet the name 'Zechariah' is one of them!